2024 UK gravel events - the best off-road races of the year

 The course options are also built so that you can bail out of the longer routes in case things go a bit pear-shaped early on in your ride.
 Even if they do, though, there's always support around and the Reiver feed stops are some of the best I've ever experienced at gravel events and the overall buzz of the event is not comparable to others.

-This one regularly sells out in hours so mark your calendars: entries open on 1 December 2023 and prices start from £60.
+This one regularly sells out in hours so mark your calendars: entries opened on 1 December 2023 already.
+Prices start from £60.

 Lauf Gritfest